cindymit/LVL-Up-Video-Game-Finder/README.md

 - Allow user to search for a video game by keyword (e.g. title name: Destiny).
 - Direct search results to the 'search results' divider.
 - Direct stored image data to show up in the 'image' divider.
+- Write function to clear previous search results upon initialization of new query.
 - Add media queries for responsive design.

 #### PostMVP